-Additional airfield training is proposed at NMS in south Guam.
+Additional airfield training is proposed at the NMS in the south.
 As described above in Section 5.2.2.1, proposed training facilities include the construction of new earth-covered magazine structures for the storage of ordnance and the construction of administrative areas.
-The total air emissions resulting from potential construction equipment, vehicle and paving activities occurring from 2011 to 2014 for airfield training facilities in the south are summarized in Table 5.2-1.
+The total air emissions resulting from potential construction equipment, vehicle and paving activities occurring from 2011-2014 for airfield training facilities in the south are summarized in Table 5.2-1.